carnold095/WordPress-Blank-Template/README.md

 # WordPress-Blank-Template
-A template for local WordPress development environments
+A theme template for local WordPress development environments